Sleep Struggles: ADHD and Falling Asleep When Bored

 1. Review Medication Effects: It is important to understand how medications taken for ADHD can affect sleep patterns.
 Stimulant medications like Ritalin or Adderall can cause hyperactivity, which makes it difficult to fall asleep at night and leads to early morning awakenings.
 Non-stimulants may also have side effects, such as drowsiness, that could interfere with sleep quality.

-2. Make Lifestyle Changes: Establishing healthy habits such as getting plenty of physical activity throughout the day, avoiding caffeine late at night, having a consistent bedtime routine, and reducing light exposure from screens several hours before bedtime helps promote better overall sleep quality.
+2. Make Lifestyle Changes: Establishing healthy habits such as getting plenty of throughout the day, avoiding caffeine late at night, having a consistent bedtime routine, and reducing light exposure from screens several hours before bedtime helps promote better overall sleep quality.

 3. Consider behavioural Interventions: Cognitive-behavioural therapy techniques such as relaxation training or stimulus control can be used to address any underlying anxiety or stress that may be contributing to insomnia or other sleep disturbances associated with ADHD.